0Atticus/desmos_animations/README.md

 # Desmos Animations

->A respoitory for converting images into bezier curve lattices for the Desmos graphing calculator
+>A repository for converting images into bezier curve lattices for the Desmos graphing calculator

 >This project is a work in progress, I am working on animated graphs as well as a better image mask.